knightedcodemonkey/module/docs/cli.md

 Notes:

 - When reading from stdin, output is sent to stdout; `--out-dir` or `--in-place` are not allowed in that mode.
-- Specify either `--out-dir` or `--in-place` for file inputs; stdout is used only when a single file is given and neither flag is set.
+- Specify either `--out-dir` or `--in-place` for file inputs; stdout is used only when a single file is given and neither flag is set. `--out-dir` always mirrors the input path under that directory (no single-file rename flag).
+Use stdout redirection if you need to rename one file.
 - Diagnostics are printed to stderr; use `--json` for machine-readable output.